 Functions in R to Randomly Select Rows

 To take a random sample from a dataframe in R, we have a range of powerful functions and packages at our disposal.
-We can leverage the capabilities of base R and the popular tidyverse packages to accomplish this task seamlessly.
+We can use functions of base R and the popular tidyverse packages to accomplish this task.

 Alternatively, if you prefer a more expressive and intuitive syntax, the tidyverse packages, such as dplyr and tidyr, provide convenient functions for sampling.
 With dplyr, we can use the slice_sample() function to randomly select rows from a dataframe based on a given fraction or number.
 This allows for easy sampling while preserving the overall structure of the dataset.